Libra-RCNN

 Weighted Component Loss

-In couple of experiments, I have found that there is a big gap between box precision and concept precision.
+In a couple of experiments, I have found that there is a big gap between box precision and concept precision.
 So, my hypothesis is that the box regression loss actually dominates the whole loss of the model.
-From the that, I halve the weight of the box regression and train the model.
+From that, I halve the weight of the box regression and train the model.
 Here is the results:

 Model Concept Recall Concept Precision